AI did not replace software engineers.

 The legal industry is still stuck on a very old question: will AI replace lawyers?

-The more honest framing is that AI is reshaping what legal expertise has to do.
+The more accurate framing: AI is reshaping what legal expertise has to do.

 The work that survives as highest-value is moving harder toward judgment, supervision, consequence analysis, review, knowing when polished output is not good enough, and deciding when the machine's answer cannot be allowed to stand.